History of supercomputing: Petascale computing in the 21st century

 Significant progress was made in the first decade of the 21st century.
 The efficiency of supercomputers continued to increase, but not dramatically so.
 The Cray C90 used 500 kilowatts of power in 1991, while by 2003 the ASCI Q used 3,000 kW while being 2,000 times faster, increasing the performance per watt 300 fold.

 In 2004, the Earth Simulator supercomputer built by NEC at the Japan Agency for Marine-Earth Science and Technology (JAMSTEC) reached 35.9 teraflops, using 640 nodes, each with eight proprietary vector processors.

 The IBM Blue Gene supercomputer architecture found widespread use in the early part of the 21st century, and 27 of the computers on the TOP500 list used that architecture.
 The Blue Gene approach is somewhat different in that it trades processor speed for low power consumption so that a larger number of processors can be used at air cooled temperatures.
 It can use over 60,000 processors, with 2048 processors "per rack", and connects them via a three-dimensional torus interconnect.

 Progress in China has been rapid, in that China placed 51st on the TOP500 list in June 2003; this was followed by 14th in November 2003, 10th in June 2004, then 5th during 2005, before gaining the top spot in 2010 with the 2.5 petaflop Tianhe-I supercomputer.

 In July 2011, the 8.1 petaflop Japanese K computer became the fastest in the world, using over 60,000 SPARC64 VIIIfx processors housed in over 600 cabinets.
 The fact that the K computer is over 60 times faster than the Earth Simulator, and that the Earth Simulator ranks as the 68th system in the world seven years after holding the top spot, demonstrates both the rapid increase in top performance and the widespread growth of supercomputing technology worldwide.
 By 2014, the Earth Simulator had dropped off the list and by 2018 the K computer had dropped out of the top 10.
 By 2018, Summit had become the world's most powerful supercomputer, at 200 petaFLOPS.
 In 2020, the Japanese once again took the top spot with the Fugaku supercomputer, capable of 442 PFLOPS.
-Finally, starting in 2022 and until the present (as of December 2023), the world's fastest supercomputer had become the Hewlett Packard Enterprise Frontier, also known as the OLCF-5 and hosted at the Oak Ridge Leadership Computing Facility (OLCF) in Tennessee, United States.
+Starting in 2022, the world's fastest supercomputer had become the Hewlett Packard Enterprise Frontier, also known as the OLCF-5 and hosted at the Oak Ridge Leadership Computing Facility (OLCF) in Tennessee, United States.
 The Frontier is based on the Cray EX, is the world's first exascale supercomputer, and uses only AMD CPUs and GPUs; it achieved an Rmax of 1.102 exaFLOPS, which is 1.102 quintillion operations per second.
+Then, in 2024, it was superseded by El Capitan, which remains the fastest at present (as of May 2026) with 1.809 exaFLOPS (Rmax) / 2.821 exaFLOPS (Rpeak).